caitlynbakery/Andrea_Notes/advanced_classes.md

 ### override requirement

-Another difference is that when you implement a method inside of an abstract class, you don't have to override it in the subclass.
-However, if a method is not implemented in the abstract class, then it is an abstract method and needs to be overriden.
+Another difference is that when you assign a method inside of an abstract class, you don't have to override it in the subclass if it uses `extends`.
+However, if a method is not assigned in the abstract class, then it is an abstract method and needs to be overriden.

 ```dart